When Results Matter – Contact

 Work History Is Important

 For the benefits described above, work history is important because it is through our work and wages that the Social Security or FICA taxes are paid.
-When we stop work, those taxes stop being paid.
+When we stop working, those taxes stop being paid.
 Just like insurance premiums, if those taxes are not paid, our SSA coverage is in jeopardy.
-When we stop paying an insurance premium, coverage ultimately lapses; so, too does your SSD coverage.
+When we stop paying an insurance premium, coverage ultimately lapses; so, too, does your SSD coverage.

 That’s why your work history is important and you should not delay in inquiring about SSD if you are going to be out of work due to injury or illness.

-Generally speaking, you are covered if, at the point in time you become disabled, you have worked five out of the last ten years.
+Generally speaking, you are covered if, at the point in time you become disabled, you have worked five out of the last 10 years.

 Also, you need to consider that you become eligible for Medicare once you have been receiving SSD for two years.